Euro-freeze zone: Extreme frost blankets Europe

 Thick ice and heavy snow have locked the entire European continent, already claiming the lives of nearly 500 people.
 And while Europeans are struggling to warm themselves, frigid temperatures are showing no signs of rising in coming weeks.

+Weather forecasts predict the cold snap, which started in late January, to continue until mid-February.
 In some parts of Europe thermometers show temperatures lower than -39 Celsius.
 In the Czech Republic weather forecasters warned that night-time temperatures could reach as low as -40 Celsius in the mountains.

 The freeze has forced counties along the Danube, from Austria to the Black Sea, to suspend river traffic across Europe's busiest waterway.

-The 2,860km Danube, which flows through 10 countries, is vital for transport, power, irrigation, industry and fishing.
+On Friday Hungary became the latest country to halt all shipping on the river.The 2,860km Danube, which flows through 10 countries, is vital for transport, power, irrigation, industry and fishing.